RndPhrase/RndPhrase.js/README.md

 		console.log(r.generate()); //output 8a'4}+J Ds1%l ua

 4. Wow!
-We used the same credentials, but the output was two completely different things - and all we changed was the password!
+We used the same credentials, but the output was two completely different things - and all we changed was the domain!

 ## How it works
 RndPhrase uses three pieces of information, a seed, a password and a uri.
 The seed is supposed to be stored in the browser as something that is typed in once.
 Remember this one if you switch systems. ;)